alwinvandeput/zcx_return2/README.md

 For more information.
 See SAP blog: <todo>

-# ZCA_ZCX_RETURN2_PATTERNS.abap
+# ZCA_ZCX_RETURN2_TEMPLATES.abap
-This program contains all code patterns (a.k.a snippets or templates) for adding quickly error handling code.
+This program contains all code templates (a.k.a snippets or patterns) for adding quickly error handling code.

 # ZCA_ZCX_RETURN2_UNIT_TEST.abap
 This ABAP program executes the unit tests for class ZCX_RETURN2.